-For starters, Caribbean Beach has a feature pool that goes by the name of the Fuentes del Morro Pool.
-In addition, the resort has five quiet pools or leisure pools spread out amongst the different villages.
+Disney’s Caribbean Beach is a moderate resort themed to the Caribbean.
+The resort has one feature pool, the Fuentes del Morro Pool.
+In addition, the resort has five quiet pools spread out amongst the different villages.

-Below is a photo of the Fuentes del Morro pool at Disney’s Caribbean Beach.
-The pool has a colonial Spanish fortress-type theming.
-There are even pirate flags perched on the outposts.
+Below is a photo of the Fuentes del Morro Pool.
+The pool is themed to resemble a Spanish colonial fortress.
+Pirate flags are perched on the outposts.

-Perks of this pool include a zero-entry area on one side, and there are two waterslides available.
-One of those waterslides is 102 feet long, while the other is a bit milder for smaller children.
+Perks of this pool include a zero-entry area on one side and two waterslides.
+One of those waterslides is 102 feet long.
+While the other is only a few steps high, making it suitable for younger children.

-The photo was taken from the larger of the two slides.
+The photo below was taken from the larger of the two slides.
 You can see Disney’s Riviera Resort in the distance.
-I have an article with photos of Disney’s Riviera here.

 Both of the slides have a staircase that leads up to the entrance.
 For the smaller one, you’ll need to look ahead to the mirror to see if the person ahead of you has cleared the area.

-Here is a view of the smaller slide from the exit.
-You can tell it has one small bend at the top, and then it continues straight down.
-I feel like this slide is a nice primer for those who might be a little intimidated by the larger slide.
+Here is a view of the smaller slide from the pool.
+It has a slight bend at the top, and then it continues straight down.
+I feel like this slide is an excellent primer for those who might be a little intimidated by the larger slide.

-Several cannons are peeking out in various places around this Caribbean Beach pool with water spray elements.
+Several cannons are peeking out in various places around this Caribbean Beach pool.
+Many of the cannons feature water spray elements.

-Here is the walk up to the larger of the pools.
-Naturally it’s a few more steps up.
+Here is a look at the staircase that leads up to the larger of the slides.
+Naturally, it’s a few more steps up.

 At the top, there is a bit of an overlook and a few slide rules.
 You’ll need to wait for the light to change green for your turn on the slide.

-Another view from the opposite side.
-This one goes through a tunnel on the way down.
+Here is a view from the opposite side.
+This water slide goes through a tunnel on the way down.

 Since I am a Resorts Gal, I recommend spending a full resort day at the pool during your Disney vacation.
 Even if you’re not “pool people,” it’s so pleasant to find a quiet spot in the shade or sun and relax.

 The Shipwreck water play area sits adjacent to the Fuentes del Morro Pool.
-This fun spot is available for children who are 48″ or less in height.
+This fun play zone is available for children who are 48″ or less.

 It has several mini-slides, a crow’s nest, and a barrel that releases a torrential downpour every so often.
-You might find it similar to the Alice and Wonderland aquatic area at the Grand Floridian pools.
+It is similar to the Alice and Wonderland aquatic play area at the Grand Floridian.

 Additionally, the pool area has towels and life jackets available for guests at no extra charge.
-And they have a large spa that seats up to 12 guests sits on the opposite side of the pool.
+And a large whirlpool spa that seats up to 12 guests is located on the opposite side of the pool.

-Banana Cabana pool bar is across the walkway from the pool.
-This large, open air bar serves as Caribbean Beach’s pool bar and lounge.
+The resort’s pool bar, Banana Cabana, sits across the walkway from the pool.
+This large, open-air bar serves as Caribbean Beach’s pool bar and lounge.

-There is a walk-up area for guests of the pool to order from the bar’s right side.
+There is a walk-up area for pool guests to order from the bar’s right side.